Celebrating 10 years in business!

-For more than 7 years, our primary focus has been prototyping new ideas and reverse engineering parts no longer being manufactured, and small scale manufacturing for Central Virginia and Richmond area businesses and residents.
+Since 2012, our primary focus has been prototyping new ideas, reverse engineering parts no longer being manufactured, and small scale manufacturing for businesses and residents.
 We can create 3D files for you, print your files on our industrial-grade 3d printers, scan tiny objects as small as jewelry, as large as cars, and people at high-resolution.
 We can also laser cut your project out of wood, acrylic, leather and other materials.

 Concepts for prototypes, candy dispensers, cookie cutters, hard to find plastic replacement parts, replica movie props, toys, home decor, 3D puzzles, jewelry, and more!
 We can also convert most medical images to a 3D print.

 Laser Cutting & Engraving

 Our CO2 laser can cut and engrave, wood, acrylic, leather, paper, cardboard and more!
 We can also engrave or mark glass, tile and some metals.
 Our MOPA Fiber laser can engrave and mark most metals and mark in color on Titanium and Stainless Steel.

 A waterjet uses water and an abrasive material to cut material with computer controlled precision.
 Materials cut include aluminum, steel, copper, glass, carbon fiber, and tile up to a half inch thick.
 Maximum size we can cut is 19″ x 13″